 - Solid organ transplant: St. Louis Children’s Hospital is one of the pioneers in pediatric organ transplantation and remains one of the most active transplant programs in the world.
-The goal of this rotation is to introduce the fellow to the unique issues facing families preparing for solid organ transplant.
-They will learn protective factors for transplant success and intervention strategies to address potential psychosocial risk factors for future graft failure.
-The fellow will conduct 2-4 pre-transplant evaluations per month with families whose children are preparing for lung, heart, liver, or kidney transplant.
-The fellow will have the opportunity to follow the family through the transplant process and address post-transplant adjustment and adherence issues as needed.
-Consultation with the transplant teams and attendance at multidisciplinary rounds are integral parts of this rotation.
+The goal of this rotation is to introduce the fellow to the unique issues facing families with end stage organ disease and who are preparing for solid organ transplant.
+The fellow will conduct pre-transplant psychological evaluations with children and families who are preparing for lung, heart, liver, kidney, or multi-organ transplant.
+The fellow will have the opportunity to follow the family through the transplant process, both inpatient and outpatient.
+Additionally, fellows will have the opportunity to work with patients on dialysis prior to transplant referral.
+Typical issues addressed include coping with diagnosis, illness adjustment, behavioral concerns, anxiety, adherence, and palliative care.
+Fellows will participate in monthly multidisciplinary cardiac neurodevelopment clinic.
+Consultation with the transplant teams and attendance at multidisciplinary team meetings are integral parts of this rotation.
 Supervisor: Dr. Mayersohn.

 - Hematology/Oncology: The pediatric hematology/oncology program at St. Louis Children’s Hospital is the largest comprehensive program for children with blood diseases or cancer in the region.
 The fellow will follow children who have received a cancer diagnosis through inpatient and outpatient evaluation and treatment.
 The fellow will play an active role in weekly psychosocial oncology rounds.
 There is an opportunity to do pre-bone marrow transplant (BMT) evaluations and follow families through the BMT process to address adherence and adjustment issues as needed.
 Typical issues addressed include coping with a new diagnosis, illness adjustment, behavioral concerns, anxiety, and palliative care.
 Supervisor: Dr. Foster.